Repaying student loans when you move overseas

 - Student Loans Company repayment enquiries

 You need a different form if you want to apply to postpone your Student Loan.
 See ‘Deferring repayment of your Student Loan’ to find out how to get a copy.

 While you are overseas or in the Republic of Ireland

-If your income rises or falls while you are making student loan repayments, contact the Student Loans Company in order for your required repayments to be reassessed.
+If your income rises or falls while you're overseas or in the RoI and making student loan repayments, contact the Student Loans Company as your repayments need to be reassessed.

 Student Loan repayment thresholds abroad or in the RoI